shanebweaver/mycoblog/_posts/2019-02-01-martha-build.md

 The ultrasonic disks should be replaced every few weeks, to remove any mineral or other buildup an dkeep performance high.
 Always make sure to unplug the unit first and allow time to cool; the unit may be warm to the touch, and touching the discs when they are working can give quite a zap.

 Start by giving the ultrasonic head a soak in vinegar for a few hours (or overnight) to loosen up any deposits.
 Then allow the unit to dry.
-ANY moisture under the ceramic disks can shorten the lifespan and reduce mist output.
+Any moisture under the ceramic disks can shorten the lifespan and reduce mist output.
 Wipe it out with a paper towel to speed up the drying process.

 Using a disk key (provided with each pack of disks) unscrew the disk retaining rings and then remove the disks.
 Then insert new disks, screw the retaining rings back on, and plop it back in the humidifier tote.